treeform/onecup/README.md

   text "foo"
 ```

-Using `text` or leaving it on the same line is equivilent
+Using `text` or leaving it on the same line is equivalent

 ```
 p "look its the same thing"